ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 Semantic Publishing Benchmark
 -----------------------------

-###Description
+###Introduction

 Semantic Publishing Benchmark is an LDBC benchmark for testing the performance of RDF databases inspired by the Media/Publishing industry.
 Performance is measured by producing a workload of CRUD (Create, Read, Update, Delete) operations which are executed simultaneously.

-The benchmark offers a data generator that uses real reference data to produce datasets of various sizes and tests the scalability aspect of RDF systems.
+The benchmark offers a data generator that uses real reference data to produce synthetic datasets of various sizes and tests the scalability aspect of RDF systems.
 The benchmark workload consists of editorial operations that add new, update or delete existing data and aggregation operations that retrieve content according to various criteria.
 The aggregation queries define different "choke points", that is technical challenges that a standard RDF database must overcome thus giving opportunities for improvement regarding query optimization.